opi-lab/preliminares-JesusPinedaC/README.md

 # Contents

-.
-	├── ch01-ex1.py: In this example we take an image, apply Gaussian blur and plot the image contours for increasing values of sigma
+1. **ch01-ex1.py**: In this example we take an image, apply Gaussian blur and plot the image contours for increasing values of sigma.

-	├── ch01-ex2.py
-	├── data
-	│   ├── image.jpg
+2. **ch01-ex2.py**: We Implement an unsharp masking operation by blurring an image and then subtracting the blurred version from the original.
+This gives a sharpening effect to the image.
+In this tutorial we try this on both color and grayscale images.